thebaldgeek/thebaldgeek.github.io/vhf-acars.md

 First up, thanks for not commenting this out and supporting the whole ACARS community by feeding airframes.
 ### Station id
 Next is the station name that will show up in airframes.io.
 When this decoder starts up, it has a random name in here, you really need to change it.
+Please DON'T use the one in my example here, xxxx is not an airport ICAO for a start....
 I really like the format of some initials (ham call sign perhaps), then the type of data, then your nearest large airport code.
 Some of the guys swap the order of the airport and type, or drop the type totally.
 So you have options, but please think about it for yourself, chose a system of naming that works for you and stick with it.
 Saves the airframes guys a ton of work renaming your feeds when you change your mind.
 Hint.
 Take a look at the [airframes feeder page](https://app.airframes.io/stations) for other examples.
 ### Gain
 Next up is the gain settings.
 Default is AGC or auto gain control.
 This is Ok to start with, but just like ADSB, max gain is not usually the best and we will talk more about this setting and how to tune your station at some point 'soon'.
 ### Sample rate
-Default is ok, higher sample is higher CPU use, so if you maxed out on a Pi, tweak at the risk of dropping decodes.
+Default is ok, higher sample is higher CPU use, so if your maxed out on a Pi, tweak at the risk of dropping decodes.
 ### Node-RED feed?
 Next you can chose to feed your Node-RED dashboard / logger / alerter what ever.
 If you don't want to do this, just leave it commented out.